hunter-read/grimoire/.github/CONTRIBUTING.md

 Admins also have access to the logs on the settings page under the logs tab.

 Browser console errors (F12 → Console tab) are also useful for UI problems.

+## Translations

+Grimoire supports multiple languages and new translations are always welcome!
+If you'd like to add or improve a translation, take a look at the existing locale files in the frontend for reference on the format and structure.

+Open a pull request with your changes — no issue required for translation-only PRs.

+## Community

+Interested in helping build a community around Grimoire?
+I'm looking for someone to run a **Discord server** and/or a **subreddit**.
+If that sounds like you, open an issue or reach out directly.

 ## Contributing code